-Bioblitzes are typically designed to catalog as many species as possible in a specific area over a short period of time.
-These events often result in thousands of observations resulting in the identifications of hundreds of species, many of which were previously unknown to the scientific community.
+Bioblitzes are designed to catalog as many species as possible in a specific area over a short period of time.
+These events often result in thousands of observations resulting in the identifications of hundreds of species, many of which may be previously unknown to the scientific community.
 Most importantly, bioblitzes promote nature exploration and discovery, enhancing nature connectedness and improving mental health..